I.O.U.S.A. Movie Summary, Review and Background Information

 The producers did an excellent job of explaining all of the issues surrounding the growing federal debt.
 The film is both clear and entertaining, not easy to be so with such a technical topic.
 It starts off with interviews engaging average Americans to answer this question, "How big is the U.S. debt?"
 The answers are funny but frightening because most people don't know.

 You'll find easy-to-grasp visuals to illustrate the massive size of the debt.
 The images showed comparisons of the debt in relation to output of the U.S. economy.
 Gross domestic product was $13.7 trillion when the movie was made.
-In 2017, it was $19 trillion.
+In 2019, it was $21 trillion.
 The producers tried to warn the country when the debt-to-GDP ratio was 64 percent.
-Now it's more than 100 percent.
+Now it's 105 percent.

 “I.O.U.S.A.” features former U.S. Comptroller General David Walker as a key speaker.
 In 2007, he was interviewed on “60 Minutes”.
 In the movie, Walker explains the many reasons why the U.S. debt will continue to drag down our standard of living.
 It helps you understand how the debt will affect you and your children.

 It uses dynamic graphics that show how the debt was created by four types of deficits.
 The first three are a leadership deficit, a savings deficit, and a balance of payments including a trade deficit.

 The most time is rightly given to the fourth deficit, the budget deficit.
 The deficit increases the debt.
 Interest payments on the debt add to the deficit in a vicious cycle.
 Each year, government overspending is added to the debt.
 In other words, the debt to fund World War II has never been repaid.
 Each war increased taxes and led to post-war recessions.

 The film points out how Reaganomics and subsequent supply-side economics expanded the debt.
 The theory said that lower tax rates would free up businesses to create more than enough growth to replace the lost revenue.
 Instead, debt skyrocketed.